 Knit or crocheted hats that are made from natural fibers like wool, cotton, or flax, or from a blended yarn of the fibers should be hand-washed in cool water.
 For wool fibers, choose a detergent formula developed just for wool that contains lanolin, such as Eucalan.
 Lanolin is a natural oil produced by sheep and helps preserve wool fibers and increases the water-resistance of wool.

 Hand-washing may seem like a lot of trouble, but for a handmade or expensive natural fiber cap, it is worth the effort and doesn't take long.

 - Gently agitate the knitted item in the soapy water.
 Never wring or scrub.

 - Drain the sink and add fresh, cold water for rinsing.
 Repeat this process until all the water is clear and free of suds.

 - Support the item from underneath as you transfer it to a dry towel.

-- Gently remove excess water and lay item flat on a dry, absorbent towel and roll up in the towel, pressing firmly as you roll.
+- Gently squeeze to remove excess water and lay item flat on a dry, absorbent towel and roll up in the towel, pressing firmly as you roll.
 Do not wring the towel.

 - Allow the cap to dry completely, turning over several times.